The DSA's Blind Spot: Algorithmic Audit of Advertising and Minor Profiling on TikTok: Background and Related Work

-The ban on profiling minors is strictly tied to the definition of profiling in the GDPR.
-Profiling is legally defined as ``any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person's performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements'' (GDPR, Article 4 [4]) \cite{EU_GDPR_2016_679}.
-Some authors argue, that when information is directly disclosed by the data subject, the subsequent use of such information falls outside the scope of profiling \cite{WoltersBorgesius2025}.
+The application of Article 28(2) further depends on the GDPR's definition of profiling.
+Some authors argue that where data is voluntarily disclosed by the user, its subsequent use falls outside the scope of profiling and therefore outside Article 28(2) \cite{WoltersBorgesius2025}.
 In our view, this argumentation is incorrect.
-Firstly, the legal definition of profiling targets what is done with the data, not how data is acquired.
-Secondly, the spirit of the GDPR protects fundamental privacy, data protection and dignity interests that can be harmed by automated inference and classification, regardless the means of processing or collection of personal data.
-Thirdly, the European Data Protection Board (EDPB) consistently treats profiling as a function of automated use or logic, not a function of data origin \cite{WP251rev01_2018}.
-The EDPB’s recent guidance on the interplay of the GDPR with other digital rules and its statements on age-assurance explicitly treat profiling risks from processing of data about minors (including data collected for age-assurance) and warn controllers not to allow subsequent automated profiling.
-In particular, the EDPB warns that age-assurance should not permit controllers to ``learn more than necessary'' and to profile minors from that data \cite{EDPB2025AgeAssurance}.
-That treats the use of disclosed data as potentially profiling.

-It shall be noted, that apart from the DSA, advertising practices against minors are covered by further EU regulations.
-Notably, UCPD regulates deceptive and manipulative practices against consumers including minors \cite{ClausenRiefa2019}.
-UCPD covers practices including ``hidden marketing'' (UCPD, Annex I, point 11) or false representation of consumer that is actually acting for commercial purposes (UCPD, Annex I, point 22).
-Because many social media users are minors, Article 5(3) UCPD is relevant to protect them as a vulnerable consumer group, requiring that advertising disclosures be understandable to them in light of the platform’s context.
-In addition, Annex I point 28 UCPD prohibits direct exhortations to minors in commercial communications.
-As a result, targeted advertising aimed at minors must not include calls directly urging them to purchase advertised products \cite{EUCommission2021UCPDGuidance}.

-These provisions are further complemented by rules governing digital consent of children foreseen by the Article 8 of the GDPR with manoeuvring space for EU member states for establishing threshold for valid consent \cite{MacenaiteKosta2017}.
-Additionally, Audiovisual Media Service Directive (AVMSD) foresees general requirements for protection of minors primarily on video-sharing platforms \cite{EuropeanParliament2025MinorsOnline}.
+Profiling under GDPR Article 4(4) is defined as "any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person's performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements" \cite{EU_GDPR_2016_679}.
+This definition emphasises what is done with data rather than how it was acquired.
+The European Data Protection Board (EDPB) affirms this position by treating profiling as a function of automated logic rather than data origin \cite{WP251rev01_2018}, and its guidance on age-assurance warns controllers against using data collected for age verification to profile minors beyond what is strictly necessary \cite{EDPB2025AgeAssurance}.